shubham77131/crop-recommendation-using-machine-learning/README.md

 The data used for training the models was sourced from a publicly available dataset on Kaggle: Crop Recommendation Dataset.

 # Data sorces
-the [rimary sorce of data for this project is from kaggle. link - https://www.kaggle.com/datasets/varshitanalluri/crop-recommendation-dataset
+the primary sorce of data for this project is from kaggle. link - https://www.kaggle.com/datasets/varshitanalluri/crop-recommendation-dataset